-Prisms are fixed to critical points on the structure, and the total station is used to record angles and distances to each prism.
+The survey prisms are fixed to critical points on the structure, and the total station is used to record angles and distances to each prism.
 The measurements are offloaded to software that applies statistically-weighted adjustments and outputs coordinates for each prism.

 Successive measurements are obtained at regular intervals and processed the same way.
 Changes in coordinates indicate that movement has occurred.
-The magnitude and direction of the movement is found by comparing current and initial coordinates.
+The magnitude and direction of the movement are found by comparing current and initial coordinates.

 AMTS at a project site in Boston

 AMTS systems are designed to provide continuous, unattended monitoring.
 Components of the system include:

 Survey Prisms installed at monitoring points and control points.

 AMTS systems consisting of a high-precision robotic total station managed by a controller.
 Multiple AMTS systems are deployed at some sites.